 Obtaining Employment

-When seeking employment, perceptions that influence employers are the names of the universities rather than the physical presence in one.
-How employers perceive the applicant is purely based on the degree itself rather than the way it was obtained.
+When seeking employment, perceptions that influence employers are the names of the universities rather than their physical presence.
+How employers perceive the applicant is purely based on the degree itself, rather than how it was obtained.

 These days, most employers don’t care where your degree comes from.